 At some point, we’ve all heard the loud, high-pitched sounds associated with a loose alternator belt, whether it comes from our car or someone else’s.
-A loose alternator belt has the potential to cause a wide range of issues in your car, so if you think you may be experiencing this issue, you should take action as soon as possible.
+A loose alternator belt, or serpentine belt, has the potential to cause a wide range of issues in your car, so if you think you may be experiencing this issue, you should take action as soon as possible.
+You may also hear alternator belts referred to as fan belts because it connects components like the fan, air conditioner, and cooling system.

 What Is an Alternator Belt and Why Is It Important?

-The alternator belt can also be referred to as the serpentine belt or the drive belt.
+The alternator belt can also be referred to as the serpentine belt, fan belt, or drive belt.
 It shouldn’t, however, be confused with the timing belt.

 Without a properly functioning alternator belt, your car’s battery will not have enough power to keep moving, leading to issues with the air conditioning, stalling, electrics, and ultimately, a car that just won’t start.